This page includes information about possible ways to start the synchronization on GitHub.

 As far as the Exalate application for GitHub does not provide the Exalate operation button in the page view you need to create a trigger in order to start the synchronization.

 Trigger applies only to the repository selected in the connection configuration.
 For more details check the article about understanding the search syntax on GitHub.

 To configure the trigger, please follow the steps:

-3. Select what entity you would like to synchronize
+3. Select an entity you would like to synchronize.

 4. Specify the search query in the If field

 Use GitHub advanced search syntax to specify the query.
 Below you can see some examples:

 Synchronize issues in status Open with label bug

 Synchronize pull requests in status Open